kyletoshiya/GHG_Emission/README.md

 | `employee` | Number of employees | persons |
 | `revenue` | Firm revenue | KRW million |
 | `product` | Main product(s) produced | — |

+* **NGMS_ENV_matched.dta**

+   This dataset was constructed by matching firm-level data from NGMS with establishment-level data from ENV-Info.
+It represents the raw data before any missing values were imputed.

 ### do File
 * **Figure1_a**